2020 LGYBS Frequently Asked Questions

-Baseball players must be five years of age by April 30, 2017.
+Baseball players must be four years of age by April 30, 2020.
 The baseball calendar year for age determination of May 1 through April 30 follows the USA baseball and Cal Ripken/Babe Ruth season.
 LGYBS baseball is affiliated with the national Cal Ripken/Babe Ruth Association.
-Although other organizations may start earlier, we believe five years is a good starting age.

-Girls' softball begins at age five; however the calendar year is January 1 to December 30 as they are not affiliated with the national Cal Ripken/Babe Ruth organization.
-Softball players must be five by December 31 2016.
+Girls' softball begins at age four; however the calendar year is January 1 to December 31 as they are not affiliated with the national Cal Ripken/Babe Ruth organization.
+Softball players must be four by January 1, 2020.

 There is also a concession stand obligation requiring parents to volunteer a single session of four hours of concession stand duty or other volunteer assignment per child during the season.
 We require a $65 check deposit that will be returned once the obligation is fulfilled.
 The check will not be cashed unless you miss the session you have scheduled.